10 Snakes Which Are Pure Rainforest Spawn

 Image owner: Thai National Parks – CC BY 4.0

-A branch-dwelling pitviper measuring 40-80cm, which both hunts from branches, and launches lunging attacks from branches.
+A branch-dwelling pitviper measuring 40-50cm, which both hunts from branches, and launches lunging assaults from branches.
 They also appear on rain-soaked rocks, as the image above shows, but rarely the ground.

-According to a 2019 report, its venom is middling for the Trimeresurus pitviper family.
+According to a 2019 report, its venom is middling for the Trimeresurus pitviper group.
 A 60 year old man was bitten when removing one from a box, and experienced a swelling finger, which spread steadily down his hand.
-The man was administered antibiotics and analgesics, and there was little coagulopathy or bleeding, but it could have been worse without medical treatment.
+The man experienced little coagulopathy or bleeding, but without rapid antivenom administration, it could have been far worse.
 The man was discharged from hospital within 26 hours, but if you’re in the beautiful pitviper’s domain, the rainforest, the story could be very difficult, particularly if you’re bitten on the trail at the furthest distance from your car.

 3 Vermiculate snail eater